MENUMENU

 Threshing Floor.
 The people of Israel were stuck in their foolishness, stubborn in their thinking that it was Baal their fertility-god that gave them favorable weather and a good harvest.
 Hosea pointed to the threshing floor in particular as a graphic illustration of how they have proven adulterous in their relations with God… The farmer’s threshing floor was a vital part of their grain harvesting process.
 It was generally a flat area on a hilltop where harvesters would beat the wheat from the chaff as they prepared to sell the grain or use it for their own bread-making.
 Men would tend to remain on the threshing floor through the night in order to protect their valuable grain from thieves, and so the local prostitutes would often visit these men on the threshing floor.
 The threshing floors, then, would often evolve into a pagan site for sex-worship to Baal, especially because Baal priests preferred those “high places” for their sex and incense rituals.
 Hosea is warning the Israelites that it doesn’t make sense to be happy these days, as if Baal were the one who could give you a good harvest.
 Breaking God’s covenant through sexual worship will bring you the very opposite of the blessings you are looking for, people!

 Eviction Notice.
 “Israel will not remain in the land of Yahweh.
 They will be returned soon to Egypt and have to eat the unclean foods in Assyria.”
 (Hosea 9:3).
 Hosea continues to give the people of Israel fair warning… They will return to the slavery they experienced in Egypt.
 They will be exiled, deported to Assyria, and unable to eat kosher food, or offer sacrifices to Yahweh, or celebrate the sacred festivals, or enjoy communal holy feasts that were so important to the chosen people of the covenant.
 Hosea is telling the people that the Promised Land has been taken away from them because of their unfaithfulness.
-Israel has been kicked out of the special land that Yahweh had prepared for them, and for them alone.
+Israel has been kicked out of the special land that Yahweh had prepared for them and them alone.
 Pack your bags, Hosea is saying, it’s time to move.
 You are deep in spiritual debt and can’t even pay the rent.
-Good-bye.
+Don’t let the door hit you on the way out, and you may as well turn all the lights out for good.